Creating a CSV file for bulk import in Excel

 About Line Breaks within Cells

-When editing directly in a text editor, line breaks must be enclosed in double quotes ("").
-When editing in Excel, line breaks within cells are automatically converted upon CSV export, so there is no need to enclose them in double quotes.
+When editing directly with a text editor, line breaks must be enclosed in double quotes ("").
+When editing with Excel, line breaks within cells are automatically converted during CSV export, so there is no need to enclose them in double quotes.